Where now for corporate tax under Trump?

 Countries with higher taxes are more expensive to operate in; therefore, by reforming the tax code, you make those jurisdictions more attractive and encourage economic activity.

 From a corporate tax perspective, lowering the tax rate is necessary for the US to be more competitive - provided the US government can still balance the budget.
 “Trump was floating a rate of 15% - that is a very ambitious rate,” explained Nadia Durant CA, senior tax advisor for a multinational oil service company, “and we’re more likely to see a rate between 20% and 25%.”

 Tax reform could yield fundamental shifts in the way US corporations are taxed.
 The US is the only OECD member country without a VAT system - which generally encourages exports by eliminating the VAT from the cost of the exported goods and services.

-“European countries can effectively subsidize exports by not applying VAT to exported goods and services,” said Robert.
+“European countries can effectively subsidize exports by not applying VAT to exported goods and services,” said Robert Jefferson CA, international tax manager in the maritime industry.
 “By contrast, exports of American-made goods implicitly include the high cost of US corporate income tax.”

 Trump’s wavered considerably over the border adjustment tax because of the complexities and foreign policy repercussions.

 “I view it as a federal consumption tax, but that will have a negative impact on consumer prices and importers in the US,” said Nadia.
 “Their costs will go up, which they will pass onto the consumer.
 He has to do something to counteract the reduction in the corporate tax rate.”

 They’re trying to thread a needle between an income tax and a VAT.